Ninoh-FOX/RetroPixel_Pocket/.github/README.md

 make RPPOCKET

+If compiling a node fails,
+try cleaning that node and then rebuilding it separately.
+Once you see a success message, continue executing `make RPPOCKET`.

+For example
+if the error message "tic-80 compilation failed" first execute:  DISTRO=RetroPixel DEVICE=RPPOCKET ARCH=aarch64 ./scripts/clean tic-80
+Then execute:   DISTRO=RetroPixel DEVICE=RPPOCKET ARCH=aarch64 ./scripts/build tic-80
+Finally, execute make RPPOCKET

 The make RPPOCKET process will build and generate a image.
 Follow the installation steps to write your image to a microSD.
 It will build for the RPPOCKET.

 This repository is a modified version of [https://github.com/AmberELEC/AmberELEC], with the main changes being: 1.
 Adaptation to RETROPIXEL Pocket devices.
 December 2025